ckeditor/ckeditor5/docs/getting-started/setup/using-bundlers.md

 ---
 category: setup
 meta-title: Using bundlers | CKEditor 5 documentation
+menu-title: Using bundlers
 order: 130
 modified_at: 2024-08-30
 ---

-# Using bundlers to bundle CKEditor&nbsp;5
+# Using bundlers to bundle the editor.

 This guide will show you how to configure popular bundlers like **Vite**, **esbuild**, **Rollup**, and **webpack** to build applications using CKEditor&nbsp;5.
 Showing how to set up or use these bundlers is not the goal of this guide.